mggonza/DAROAT/README.md

 ### Initial reconstruction method

 The measured sinogram is processed by matrix $\mathbf{A}^T$ generating an initial image corresponding to the LBP [Arridge_2016](https://arxiv.org/abs/1602.02027).
 This method is simple to implement and numerically efficient but usually introduces some artifacts.
+For this reason, this initial image is fed into an appropriate neural network, with a sufficiently large expressive capacity power, in order to correct artifacts and improve quality.
+This neural network is trained  separately to the other blocks in our system.
+In particular, we chose a Fully-Dense UNet (FD-UNet) architecture, which is well-known to be a competitive solution for OAT image reconstruction [Gonzalez_2023](https://arxiv.org/abs/2210.08099)

 ```
 FDUNet(